 While Bentley students spend much of their time completing academic coursework and attending class, a critical component of a student’s Bentley education is their experiences outside of the classroom.
 These experiences have tangible impacts on strengths and skillsets students develop while in college and prepare students for a lifetime of professional and personal success.

-✓ A valuable tool that helps you be really strategic about how you spend your time outside of the classroom.
+✓ Utilize a valuable tool that helps you be strategic about how you spend your time outside of the classroom.

-✓ Focused time and attention on developing skills that you and employers think are really important.
+✓ Focus time and attention on developing skills that you and employers think are really important.

 ✓ Learn how to market yourself and your skills for future employers.

-✓ A certificate showing the competencies that you grew in.
+✓ Earn a certificate showing the competencies that you grew in.

-✓ Wording to add to your resume to highlight your skills and show that you made the most out of your Bentley experience.
+✓ Add to your résumé to highlight your skills and show that you made the most out of your Bentley experience.